nickjwhite/diogenes/README.md

     make installer-rpm64      # Make an RPM Linux package make installer-arch64     # Make a pacman package for Arch Linux

-OS X note.
-If the same version of Diogenes is already installed on the machine, the Mac package installer will leave it untouched, not install the package, and report success.
+OS X note: If the same version of Diogenes is already installed on the machine, the Mac package installer will leave it untouched, not install the package, and report success.